chin-rcip/collections-model/docs/en/resources/current/lod-benefits-challenges.md

 2. Select a dataset: LOD is a step-by-step process that is best understood when working with a well-known dataset that can be useful to your organization, partners or the public.

 3. Model the data: This step includes many questions such as which semantic models to use or how to properly use a semantic model to ensure the proper aggregation of content.
-CHIN can advise you on these matters, especially if you are using its Collections Model.
+CHIN can advise you on these matters, especially if you are using DOPHEDA.

 4. Specify an appropriate license: Choosing the right license is a crucial part of using and producing LOD so that data is both manageable for your organization and reusable.